 The NIH Small Business Innovation Research (SBIR) Phase IIB Strategic Breakthrough Award (Parent [R44] Clinical Trial Optional) supports previous NIH SBIR or STTR Phase II recipients in bridging the funding gap between the end of a Phase II award and full commercialization.
-This opportunity, also known as America's Seed Fund, provides additional support for later-stage research and development (R&D) to help technologies overcome the "Valley of Death" that often delays or prevents market entry, particularly for biomedical products requiring regulatory approval, complex manufacturing, or serving small markets.
+Administered by the National Institutes of Health, this opportunity provides additional support for later-stage research and development (R&D) to help technologies advance toward market, particularly those facing regulatory approval, complex manufacturing, or small-market challenges.
 Only United States small business concerns (SBCs) that have previously received an NIH SBIR or STTR Phase II award are eligible to apply.

-Non-domestic entities, including foreign organizations and non-domestic components of U.S. organizations, are not eligible to apply.
-Unfunded international collaborations or unfunded foreign components may be allowed as defined in the NIH Grants Policy Statement.
-Applicants are strongly encouraged to contact program staff prior to applying for guidance on selecting the most appropriate funding opportunity.
+Eligible applicants are limited to United States small business concerns (SBCs) that have previously received an NIH SBIR or STTR Phase II award.
+Non-domestic (non-U.S.) entities and non-domestic components of U.S. organizations are not eligible to apply.
+Unfunded international collaborations or unfunded foreign components, as defined in the NIH Grants Policy Statement, may be allowed.
+This funding opportunity accepts Renewal/Resubmission "Type 2" applications from recipients with NIH Phase II SBIR/STTR awards that are submitted within the first six due dates following the expiration of their budget period.

-Contact: NIH SEED (Small business Education and Entrepreneurial Development) – SEEDinfo@nih.gov | 301-402-2541
+NIH SEED (Small business Education and Entrepreneurial Development)

 Analyze this opportunity instantly